Prag8855/aab/content/guides/visit-berlin.md

 ### VAT refund

-If you live outside the European Union, you can get a refund for the [VAT](/glossary/Umsatzsteuer) you paid in Germany.
+If you live outside the [[European Union]], you can get a refund for the [VAT](/glossary/Umsatzsteuer) you paid in Germany.
 For example, if you buy a laptop in Germany and bring it home in the United States, you can get the {{VAT_RATE}}% VAT back.
 It's not easy to do.

 **[VAT refund process](https://www.germany.info/us-en/service/09-Taxes/vat-refund/906296)** - Federal Foreign Office